Contact the OSU Testing Center:

 Enrollment Restrictions and Placement Requirements

 The OSU Math Placement Exam is required for enrollment into most math courses at OSU.
-All incoming freshmen, transfer students, and continuing students needing placement in one of the mathematics or statistics courses listed below are expected to take the OSU Math Placement Exam prior to enrollment unless they have already successfully completed the prerequisite course(s) listed below.
-Additionally, three sciences courses, GEOL 1114, CHEM 1314, and PHYS 1114, also require completion of the OSU Math Placement Exam for enrollment.
+All incoming freshmen, transfer students, and continuing students needing placement in one of the mathematics or statistics courses listed on the OSU Math Placement Exam Information site are expected to take the OSU Math Placement Exam prior to enrollment unless they have already successfully completed the prerequisite course(s).
+Additionally, certain sciences courses, also listed on the exam information page, also require completion of the OSU Math Placement Exam for enrollment.

 Since the OSU Math Placement Exam does not contain calculus questions, it cannot be used for placement into any course above MATH 2144 (Calculus I).
 Enrollment in courses above this level is based on meeting course prerequisite requirements.
 Students who anticipate earning AP credit for Calculus I should still take the OSU Math Placement Exam in case their AP score does not meet OSU's minimum AP credit requirements and to identify areas of strength and weakness that can be improved before starting class.

 OSU requires the completion of a remedial/developmental math course (UNIV 0123 at OSU or equivalent) when:

 *The PGI (Predicted Grade Index) coefficient represents a student's predicted grade in selected entry-level courses.
 Predictions are based on formulas using high school GPA, high school core curriculum grades, and highest ACT subscores.